nylander/GAAS/annotation/Tools/Util/gff/README.md

 To know more about gff3 format it's over there => https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md

 ###################
-# 1) PREREQUISITE #
+# I) PREREQUISITE #
 ###################

+Once you cloned the git repositpry you have to configure your installation as explained below:

-1) Most of tool use the BILS librairy that can be found here: GAAS/annotation/BILS Consequently, in order to use those scripts, you must add it to your path like that:
+##1) Most of scripts use the BILS librairy which is located here: GAAS/annotation/BILS
+Consequently, in order to use those scripts, you must add the library location to your path like that:

 	export PERL5LIB=$PERL5LIB:/pathTo/GAAS/annotation

-2) Bioperl must as well be installed.
+##2) Bioperl must as well be installed as well as sepcific perl modules often not included by default (Moose,Clone)

-!
-If you are using Uppmax you can just execute these two commands:<br>
+###2.1) Uppmax user (Swedish research cluster)=> This will be easy for you, It's a lucky day ;)
+Just load the needed modules by executing these commands:<br>

-	- module load bioinfo-tools<br>
+	module load bioinfo-tools
-	- module load BioPerl/1.6.922 <br>
+	module load BioPerl/1.6.922

-3) Some specific perl modules like Clone and Moose have to be installed too.
-!
-If you are using Uppmax these packages should be included within perl_modules/5.18.4:<br>
-	- execute the command: perl_modules/5.18.4 <br>
-	Otherwise follow the instructions: http://www.uppmax.uu.se/support/faq/software-faq/installing-local-perl-packages/ <br>
+	module load perl_modules/5.18.4  # This module contains the Moose and Clone librairy

+P.S: Instead to use the perl_modules/5.18.4 module you may also install your own local perl librairy by following these instructions: http://www.uppmax.uu.se/support/faq/software-faq/installing-local-perl-packages/  <br>

+###2.2) For non-uppmax user please follow these instructions:

+During the below processes, if you encountered right problem, use the "super user" command to do the installation as administrator.

+	e.g: sudo cpanm bioperl

+In that case you will be prompt to type the super user paswword.
+Obviously you need to have that privilege.

+####2.2.1) Bioperl

+The easiest way to have bioperl is to clone the bioperl-live project here => https://github.com/bioperl/bioperl-live and add the path to it within your PERL5LIB path.

+	export PERL5LIB=$PERL5LIB:/pathTo/bioperl-live

+Otherwise you should be able to install bioperl using your favorite package manager (cpan, cpanm, etc).

+	e.g: cpanm bioperl

+####2.2.2) Other mandatory modules
+You must install the Moose and Clone librairy.
-!
-For non Uppmax user, use your favorite package manager (cpan, cpanm, etc)
+You can install them by using your  favorite package manager (cpan, cpanm, etc).

+	e.g: cpanm Clone
-	- e.g: cpanm Moose
+	e.g: cpanm Moose

 #################################################
-# 2) Script name and classificaiton by prefix   #
+# II) Script name and classificaiton by prefix   #

 _**As most as possible we will try to name the script with understandable names.
 For that purpose we try to use a controled vocabulary**_